fernandozuher/naoqi_webots/what_was_refactored/README.md

 It follows a summary of the refactoring:

 ## Removed stuff
-I simplified the organization of the files by removing not essential controllers, Makefiles and intermediary steps of instalation.
+I simplified the organization of the files by removing non essential controllers, Makefiles and intermediary steps of installation.

 ## From C to C++